Edited by Azizi Powell

 In the above mentioned 2010 video of "Zimbole", one commenter wrote that the song was from the Zulu people of South Africa.
 Also, several people in that discussion thread wrote (or repeated what was previously written in that discussion thread) that "zimbole" means "peace".
 I've seen that definition for "zimbole" elsewhere online pertaining to this children's song.
 However, the word "zimbole" isn't found in an online list of words meaning "peace" in languages spoken in South Africa.*

-Even before I found information about the song "Zimbole" being part of a 2009 German album, I wondered if "Zimbole" was a newly composed song that is designed to "sound African".
-Alternatively, the versions of "Zimbole" that are found in videos below could have been contemporary, westernized adaptations of a traditional African song, but I think this is less likely.
+Even before I found information about the song "Zimbole" in that 2009 German album, I wondered if "Zimbole" was a newly composed song that is designed to "sound African".
+Alternatively, the versions of "Zimbole" that are found in videos below could have been contemporary, westernized adaptations of a traditional African song.
+However, I think this is less likely.
 I had my doubts about the African provenance of this song in part because shouting "Hey!!" (or "Yeah!!") at the end of the song and sometimes shouting "Yeah!!) in the beginning of the song appear to me to be Western elements.
 Also, it seems to me that the stomping feet, knee patting, and body patting while performing this song could have come from the African American patting Juba (Hambone/body patting) tradition.

-It also occurs to me that the word "zimbaleo" which is pronounced "zimbalayo" sounds a lot like the word "Tingalayo", the title of a Caribbean children's song.
+It also occurs to me that the word "zimbaleo" (that is found in that song and is pronounced "zimbalayo") sounds a lot like the word "Tingalayo", the title of a Caribbean children's song.
 Is this a coincidence or was it done on purpose?

 I like the song "Zimbole".
 I like the fact that the song is uptempo and I like the different body movements that children can do while singing this song.
 I think that young children who would be introduced to this song would really enjoy it.